 I confirm on behalf of the Board that after due enquiry, and to the best of my knowledge, I am able to identify any material irregular or improper use of funds by the Board, or material non-compliance with the terms and conditions of funding, under the Board's grant funding agreements and contracts with ESFA, or any other public funder.
+This includes the elements outlined in the "Dear accounting officer" letter of 29 November 2022 and ESFA's bite size guides.

-I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+I confirm that no instances of material irregularity, impropriety, funding noncompliance, or noncompliance with the framework of authorities have been discovered to date.
 If any instances are identified after the date of this statement, these will be notified to ESFA.